Read Blog

 The Dangers of Forever Chemicals

 PFAS are often called “forever chemicals” because they do not break down easily in the environment or the human body.
 This means that once you are exposed to AFFF firefighting foam, these chemicals persist and can accumulate over time, increasing the risk of developing serious health problems.
-Studies have linked AFFF exposure to kidney cancer, thyroid cancer, liver cancer, and testicular cancer.
+Studies have linked AFFF exposure to kidney cancer and testicular cancer.

 AFFF firefighting foam lawsuits have been filed by individuals who believe manufacturers failed to warn them about these health risks.
 If you have been exposed to AFFF firefighting foam and are worried about your health, it’s important to speak with an experienced AFFF lawyer.
 Firefighting foam lawsuits are helping to hold manufacturers accountable for the dangers of forever chemicals, and a knowledgeable attorney can help you understand your rights and guide you through the process of filing an AFFF lawsuit.